szabgab/code-maven.com/books/docker/README.md

 How to run develop Python programs using PyCharm or Vistual Studio Code on Windows and run the code inside a Docker container?

-Examples in Ubuntu, Centos 7, and other distributions.
+Examples in Ubuntu, Centos 7, Fedora, SuSE and other distributions.

 Add more stand-alone examples in other languages as well Add example to use a persistent volume for the "database" (which can be either json file based or SQLite)